 EQUITY, DIVERSITY & INCLUSION

-Softball Canada aims to create welcoming environment that reflects the rich diversity of Canada as well as its membership.
+Softball Canada aims to create a welcoming environment that reflects the rich diversity of Canada as well as its membership.
 Softball Canada's Inclusion Policy outlines expectations for all athletes, coaches, officials, volunteers, and administrators in an effort to better engage under-represented populations in our membership.

 ANTI DOPING & SUBSTANCE ABUSE